 We provide a wide range of evidence-based reentry programs and activities in our facilities.
 At most of the facilities we manage, offenders have the opportunity to enhance their basic education from literacy through earning a high school equivalency certificate endorsed by their respective state.
 In some cases, we also provide opportunities for postsecondary educational achievements and chances to participate in college degree programs.
-A number of our facilities that care for non-U.S. citizens offer adult education curricula recognized by several nations to which these offenders may return.
-We also provide an Adult Education in Spanish program for offenders with that specific language need.

 For the offenders who are close to taking their GED/HiSET exam, we have invested in the equipment needed to use the GED/HiSET Academy software program, which is an offline software program providing over 200 hours of individualized lessons up to a 12th grade level.
 The GED/HiSET Academy incorporates teaching best practices and provides an atmosphere to engage and motivate students to learn everything they need to know to pass the GED/HiSET exam.
-According to a 2018 study published in the Journal of Experimental Criminology, inmates participating in correctional education programs were 28% less likely to recidivate when compared with inmates who did not participate in correctional education programs.
+According to a 2022 study by Steven Sprick Schuster and Ben Stickle, "Are Schools in Prison Worth It?
+The Effects of and Economic Returns to Prison Education", prison education decreases the likelihood of recidivism by 14.8% and increases the likelihood of employment by 6.9%.

 In addition, we offer a broad spectrum of career/technical education opportunities to help individuals learn marketable job skills.
-Our trade programs are certified by the National Center for Construction Education and Research, or NCCER.
+Our construction trade programs are certified by the National Center for Construction Education and Research, or NCCER.
 This progressive program has evolved into curricula for more than 70 craft and maintenance areas and a complete series of more than 70 assessments offered in over 6,000 NCCER-accredited training and assessment locations across the United States.
 Graduates of these programs enter the job market with certified skills that significantly enhance employability.
+We also offer other effective vocational programs, such as the Persevere and Pivot Tech coding programs discussed more thoroughly below.

 We are proud of the educational programs we offer and intend to maintain and continue to develop such programs.
-Examples of programs we have recently provided include:
+Examples of programs and new programming technology we deployed or expanded over the previous two years: